History of Bail

 The Modern Bail System

-Key Milestones in Bail History:
+Key Milestones in Bail History

-• 1776: Virginia’s constitution influences the development of U.S. bail laws.
+• 1776: Virginia’s constitution shapes U.S. bail laws.

 Learn More